teqfw/core/README.md

 ## CLI commands

-These command are in the core-plugin:
+These commands are in the plugin:

 ```shell
 $ node ./bin/tequila.mjs help